scale-it/algo-builder/docs/testing-teal.md

 - [Interpreter](../packages/runtime/src/interpreter): Executes the list of opcodes returned by parser and updates stack after each execution.
 At the end of execution, if the stack contains a single non-zero uint64 element then the teal code is approved, and transaction can be executed.

 ## Block Rounds/Height
-In runtime User can decide the round for each transaction or group of transactions.
-By default round is set to `2`.
+In Algorand blockchain, the time is divided into rounds.
+Specifically, one round represents a a time to propose, validate and confirm a blog.
+In Alogrand Builder Runtime, we don't have blocks.
+All transactions are processed immediately.
+However, we keep the notion of rounds because it is needed for transaction and smart contract validation.

-Block rounds for runtime can be set by using `runtime.setRound(round)`.
-We can retrieve the current round by using `runtime.getRound()` function.<br />
+The default Runtime round is set to `2`.
+Runtime doesn't change the round - it's up to the user and the test flow to manage the round.
+To change the round we need to call `runtime.setRound(round)`.
+We can retrieve the current round by using `runtime.getRound()` function. <br />
 Example:

     runtime.setRound(5); // set current round to 5

 This means that current round is set to 5 and transaction will pass only if its' first valid round is less or equal 5 and the last valid round is greater than 5.
 Note: Block round remains same until user changes it by calling `runtime.setRound(round)`.

-## Flow of Testing
+## Test structure
 In this section we will describe the flow of testing smart contracts in runtime:
 - Prepare Accounts: First of all we will create accounts using `StoreAccount`.